Common pitfalls to avoid with building a lab

 2. Failure to plan for sustainability

-According to the National Institute of Building Sciences, in an article on sustainable laboratory design, “A typical laboratory currently uses five times as much energy and water per square foot as a typical office building.”
+According to the National Institute of Building Sciences, “A typical laboratory currently uses five times as much energy and water per square foot as a typical office building.”

 When companies forget to account for large numbers of containment and exhaust devices, heat-generating equipment, 24-hour access for scientists and the need for fail-safe redundant backup systems and uninterruptible power supply or emergency power, this can be a problem waiting to happen.